‘Lifetime care’ for race horses is a disgrace – help us call for a hopeful future

 Breeding stallions are effectively enslaved by an industry that regards them as mere semen producing machines.
 They are kept isolated from other horses and, for as long as 20 years, can be required to impregnate three mares a day during the six month breeding season.

-Bred To Death
+Bred to Death Report

 The Horse Welfare Board (HWB) published its’ five-year strategy ‘A life well-lived’ in February 2020.
 This initiative was meant to improve the welfare of race horses – both during and after their “careers”.
 However, we are four years into this five-year strategy, and there has been no meaningful change.
 Every year, around 200 horses die on British racecourses.
 Race horses are still being sold and slaughtered for their meat once no longer of use to the industry.
 An unknown number are killed in their yards.
 Others are sold from person to person in a downward spiral of neglect.